 Common, not inevitable.
 Many women maintain or lose modestly with protein-forward meals, simple strength training, and adequate sleep.
 Aim for better, not perfect.
 Better wins.

-For energy help that pairs well with weight goals, skim this: Menopause Fatigue Treatment: Regain your Spark Daily.
+For energy support that goes hand in hand with weight management, this is worth reading too: Menopause Fatigue Treatment: Regain your Spark Daily..

 Will hormone therapy (HRT) help with weight gain?